jundalisay/spblist/content/en/research/mohammad/quran/sura-011a.md

 But those who believed with him were only a few.

 41. He said, “Embark in it.
-In the name of Allah shall be its sailing and its anchorage.
+In the name of Enki shall be its sailing and its anchorage.
 My Lord is indeed Forgiving and Merciful.”

 42. And so it sailed with them amidst waves like hills.
 And Noah called to his son, who had kept away, “O my son!
 Embark with us, and do not be with the disbelievers.”

 43. He said, “I will take refuge on a mountain—it will protect me from the water.”
-He said, “There is no protection from Allah’s decree today, except for him on whom He has mercy.”
+He said, “There is no protection from Enki’s decree today, except for him on whom He has mercy.”
 And the waves surged between them, and he was among the drowned.

 44. And it was said, “O earth, swallow your waters,” and “O heaven, clear up.”
 And the wa-